-I sat down with nationally known makeup artist, Leslie Shayne Kohn to find out about her method for creating Janine’s bride makeup looks for a most unusual engagement session in a cemetery!
+I sat down with nationally known makeup artist, Leslie Shayne Kohn to find out about her method for creating Janine’s bride makeup looks for a most unusual engagement session in a cemetery! (you can view the video at the end of this post)

 Since Janine and her fiance, James, weren’t really into the typical engagement poses, and James opted out of it altogether, Janine decided to go solo.